 What do parents/carers think?

-- Parents/carers consistently report that their children make progress at Gloucester House.
+- Children make progress at Gloucester House.

 - Parents/carers think that Gloucester House helps their children to reflect on their behaviour.

-Some comments from Parent/carers:
+Some comments from Parent/carers and pupils

 “What I feel works is the therapy and education coming together in the one building.
 It really helps my child think, learn and reflect.”

-“Our family was at breaking point before our son came here.
+Our family was at breaking point before our son came here.
 It has really helped him.”

 What do children think?